-Because the other 38 states do not have statutory requirements for lien waiver forms – they allow the forms to appear in basically whatever form the parties want.
+Because 38 states do not have statutory requirements for lien waiver forms, they allow the forms to appear in basically whatever form the parties want.
 This can create confusion and allow lien waivers to be used as a document to craft a legal position.
 While this isn’t the intended purpose of lien waivers, it is something that a vigilant party should be on the lookout for.

 Managing lien waivers on projects where there is retainage, change orders, and “extra work” can be a huge challenge.

-“Retainage creates a tricky issue” in lien waivers, explains David Eisenberg in his great article on this topic: The Dangers Posed by Lien Waivers.
-He continues, “Because the lien waiver is supposed to waive lien rights to all work performed up to the effective date…[i]f an owner is withholding retainage, contractors risk waiving their lien rights if they submit unconditional lien waivers.”
+“Retainage creates a tricky issue” in lien waivers, explains David Eisenberg.
+“Because the lien waiver is supposed to waive lien rights to all work performed up to the effective date…[if] an owner is withholding retainage, contractors risk waiving their lien rights if they submit unconditional lien waivers.”

 The same “tricky issue” is present with a few other token construction contract issues like unapproved or pending change orders and extra work.

 Subcontractors are typically required to submit their pay requests through a pay application, and that pay application includes certain work items and excludes certain work items.
 The trouble with many lien waivers is the language frequently waives “everything” up to a certain date, irrespective of what may be excluded by the pay application (i.e. retainage, pending change orders, etc.).